Torrin-MSci-Project/rasat/README.md

 ./download_datasets.sh
 ```

-### Use docker
+### Pull the Docker image

-The best performance is achieved by exploiting PICARD[1], and if you want to reproduce it, we recommend you use Docker.
+The best performance is achieved by exploiting PICARD, and if you want to reproduce it, we recommend you use Docker.

 To install Docker on Ubuntu, run:
 ```